fltk-rs/fltk-rs/FAQ.md

 ## Alignment

 ### Why can't I align input or output text to the right?
-FLTK has some known issues with text alignment and right-to-left language support.
+FLTK has some known issues with text alignment.

 ## Concurrency